Relative Locality in $\kappa$-Poincar\'e: Introduction

 In Section 3 we show how the translation sector of the $\kappa$-Poincar\'e Hopf algebra can be used to represent the coordinates over a momentum space, establishing a general correspondence between commutative Hopf algebras and the geometric structures introduced in Ref. \cite{AFKS}, in a way that can be applied also to other Hopf algebras.

-In the following Section 4 we are able to show that $\kappa$-Poincar\'e describes a momentum space with de Sitter metric and with torsion and nonmetricity.
+In the following Section 4 we review the construction of $\kappa$-Poincar\'e as a momentum space with de Sitter metric and with torsion and nonmetricity.
 We can then follow the prescriptions given in Section 2 to make the connection between the geometrical properties of this momentum space and the physics that it describes.
-A byproduct of our analysis are the identification of a dispersion relation that is natural from the perspective of the geometry of momentum space (it is the geodesic distance from the origin), and such that the mass corresponds to the particle's rest energy.
+A byproduct of our analysis is the identification of a dispersion relation that is natural from the perspective of the geometry of momentum space (it is the geodesic distance from the origin), and such that the mass corresponds to the particle's rest energy.

-Within this interpretation of $\kappa$-Poincar\'e it is possible to show (and we do this in Section 5) that Lorentz transformations act nonlinearly on momenta, and, even more curiously, that they have to act differently on different momenta, when they belong to an interaction vertex, in order to keep covariant the composed momenta.
-In particular, we find that the rapidity parameter for each momentum is subject to a ``back-reaction'' by the momenta of the other interacting particles.
+Within this interpretation of $\kappa$-Poincar\'e it is possible to show (and we do this in Section 5) that Lorentz transformations act nonlinearly on momenta, and, even more curiously, that they have to act differently on different momenta, when they belong to an interaction vertex, in order to keep covariant the total momentum of the vertex.
+In particular, we find that that different particles participating to an interaction vertex transform under Lorentz transformation with different rapidities, which depend on the momenta of the other particles involved.

 In section 6 we show that in this physical framework the relativity principle still holds, in the sense that the equations of motion are invariant under boost transformations.
 This result is particularly relevant because in the past the issue of whether $\kappa$-Poincar\'e implies a breakdown of the relativity principle was subject to debate \cite{Meljanac}.
 Of course, the interest of $\kappa$-Poincar\'e as an algebra of physical symmetries would be seriously reduced, if it turned out that it implied the breakdown of those symmetries.
 Our result provides the first explicit example of how the equivalence between inertial observers is realized in the context of Relative Locality, and it turns out to be realized in a particularly nontrivial way.